bandraszyk/awesome-ics/readme.md

 ```

-As in prevoius example there is a possibility to convert to string or JSON.
+As in previous example there is a possibility to convert such object to string or JSON.

 Details
 -----------------

-### Content
+### Library Content

 ```
 var AwesomeICS  = require("awesome-ics");